Vishal-Upendran/WindNet/README.md

 ### Solar wind prediction using deep learning

-This repository contains codes for the work `Solar wind prediction using deep learning`.
+This repository contains codes for the work [`Solar wind prediction using deep learning`](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2020SW002478).
 If you are using this code (in part or in entirety), or the results and conclusions from this study, do cite us as:

-<font color = '#559678'> Upendran et al ... </font>
+<font color = '#559678'>  Upendran, V., Cheung, M. C. M., Hanasoge, S., & Krishnamurthi, G. ( 2020).
+Solar wind prediction using deep learning.
+Space Weather, 18, e2020SW002478. https://doi.org/10.1029/2020SW002478 </font>

 The repository is divided into multiple parts as follows: